 While every state insurance department may be structured differently, many state insurance departments have the same staff members perform work on both LTCI reserve valuation analysis and rate increase reviews, while others have separate staff perform these functions.
 In the latter instance, department staff should be aware of or coordinate the intra-department review work related to each function.

-The following are suggested steps a state may consider to ensure that actuarial assumptions associated with the rate increase request are consistent with the assumptions embedded in the asset adequacy testing.
+The following are suggested steps a state may consider ensuring that actuarial assumptions associated with the rate increase request are consistent with the assumptions embedded in the asset adequacy testing.

 Inquire of the company’s actuary or senior management regarding: